Note: My Web pages are best viewed with style-sheets enabled.

 Note, however, that validating a Web page merely checks to determine if the HTML and CSS syntax comply with the World Wide Web Consortium (W3C) specifications.
 The spelling, grammar, and punctuation of text are not checked.
 The aesthetic appearance of the page is not checked.
 A Web page that has been validated should be merely presumed to comply with standards, the next topic.

 Light bulbs and lamp sockets are manufactured according to compatible standards.
 This is necessary because the several companies that make bulbs — including compact fluorescent (CFL) and light-emitting diode (LED) bulbs — need to ensure their products can be screwed into the sockets made by several other, unrelated companies.
 Similarly, Web pages are written by individuals not associated with the companies that create Web browsers.
 Thus, the files that constitute Web pages must meet standards compatible with those used to create browsers.

-Contrary to popular belief, Microsoft does not produce the only Web browser and thus does not dictate the standards for Web pages.
+Contrary to popular belief, Google does not produce the only Web browser and thus does not dictate the standards for Web pages.
 The standards are developed and documented by the W3C, a non-profit organization.
 In its mission statement, first among W3C's long term goals for the Web is

 To make the Web accessible to all by promoting technologies that take into account the vast differences in culture, languages, education, ability, material resources, access devices, and physical limitations of users on all continents.

 Strictly speaking, W3C does not create standards.
 It provides specifications.
 Lacking any competing specifications that are not proprietary and tailored to a particular manufacturer's product, however, the W3C specifications may be considered as standards.
 The University of Minnesota Duluth presents an extensive list of Web sites that discuss the need for following standards when developing Web pages.